suuuzi/VisualStudio6.0-AddIns/README.md

 =================================

 * Open a file from a dialog box
-* Switch between header and imnplementation using a keyboard shortcut
+* Switch between header and implementation using a keyboard shortcut

 <b>How to use</b><br>